 is the latest anime to follow the video game trend that's become increasingly popular within the anime medium.
 These video game type series, usually MMORPG based, have gotten so commonplace in the last handful of years that they're starting to form their own sub-genre altogether, in a similar fashion to the "moe/cute girls doing cute things" craze in the mid-2000s.
 With an easy premise to understand, little to nothing to

 comprehend story-wise, and a "turn your brain off" level of entertainment value, DanMachi was tailor-made for mainstream success.
 But whatever integrity it may have had was lost somewhere in the creases of blue boob ribbons.
 If Maslow's Pyramid were ever accommodated to show the level of quality a title holds, DanMachi would presumably fall somewhere in the lower segments.
-This isn't to say the show doesn't retain some sort of value, but in the bigger scheme of things, it's as significant as the crusty end slice of a loaf of bread.
+This isn't to say that the show doesn't retain some sort of value, but in the bigger scheme of things, it's as significant as the crusty end slice of a loaf of bread.

-Why root for a protagonist if the outcome is always the same?
-Why portray him as a struggling newbie when he's merely going to gain an ability without any foreshadowing towards it?
+Why rally for a protagonist if the outcome is always the same?
+Why portray him as a struggling newbie when he's merely going to gain powerful abilities and weaponry without any foreshadowing towards it?
 The show quite literally writes in a new power-up every other episode (no I'm not kidding, see spoiler section below), so by the time we're at the halfway point, he's practically outpaced most of the seasoned adventurers set in the same world.
 This could have been done in a more believable fashion had they given any of sort of proper explanation behind these events, but DanMachi makes no attempts to do so.
 It shrugs off all accountability and goes back to dangling boob strings like a set of shiny car keys to keep the audiences distracted from the underhanded ploy taking place.

 What the show does have going for it, however, is the setting itself.

 Aiz Wallenstein, the girl of Bell's affection, does not compute emotion.
 With the personality of a brick wall and the combat ability of a one-man-army, she's mostly just an idolized Mary Sue placed in the story to be Bell's object of admiration.
+Outside of that, her nonpresence has made her nothing but a goal for Bell to reach.

 The rest of the cast is mostly forgettable tag-along members that fall into one of three camps: